Firalen/portfolio1/portfolio/README.md

+# Modern Portfolio Website

+This is a modern, responsive portfolio website built with **React**, **Vite**, **Tailwind CSS**, and **EmailJS**.
+It features interactive sections, animated backgrounds, a showcase of featured projects, a skills overview, and a contact form that sends messages directly to your email.
+The site is designed for developers and creatives to present their work and skills in a visually appealing way.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.